-As the hard drive market picks back up from a two-year slump, manufacturers like Seagate, Western Digital, and Toshiba are pressing ahead with ambitious capacity roadmaps.
-With heat-assisted magnetic recording (HAMR) technology now delivering long-promised growth in areal density, the future of HDD looks bright.
-But HAMR isn’t the whole story: shingled magnetic recording (SMR) is a crucial component of many state-of-the-art drive designs.
+As high-cap hard drive demand rises in tandem with the recent surge in data center construction, Seagate, Western Digital, and Toshiba are pressing ahead with ambitious HDD capacity roadmaps.
+With Heat-Assisted Magnetic Recording (HAMR) technology now delivering long-promised growth in areal density, the future of HDDs looks bright.
+But HAMR isn’t the whole story: Shingled Magnetic Recording (SMR) is a crucial component of many state-of-the-art drive designs.

-While the drawbacks of SMR drives are well-known, especially as regards write speeds, shingled magnetic recording can help reduce total cost of ownership for the right use cases.
-Here’s a look at the impact of SMR drives in today’s global data center.
+While the drawbacks of SMR drives are well-known, especially with regard to write speeds, shingled magnetic recording can help reduce total cost of ownership for the right use cases.
+Here’s a look at the impact of SMR drives in today’s data centers.

 What is SMR (Shingled Magnetic Recording)?

 In SMR drives, new tracks overlap with parts of previously written tracks like shingles on a roof.
-This doesn’t affect read speeds, because the read head can simply read that part of the track which isn’t overlapped by any others.
+This doesn’t affect read speeds, because the read head can simply read the portion of the track which isn’t overlapped by any others.

-In hard drives, the read head is smaller than the write head.
 Reads are typically performed by an “MR head.”
-First developed in the 90s, these heads use the magneto-resistant effect to reliably read small magnetic features.
+First developed in the 1990s, these heads use the magneto-resistant effect to reliably read small magnetic features.
 The upshot is that modern read heads are effective even when reading a narrow strip of the whole track.

-This small difference in structure yields big differences in logic.
-When editing data, SMR drives, like SSDs, don’t immediately overwrite tracks.
-Instead, they write the new data on empty tracks, and discard the overwritten data later during the drive’s idle time.
+This small difference in structure yields major differences in write behavior.
+When editing data, SMR drives don’t immediately overwrite tracks.
+Instead, like SSDs, they write the new data on empty tracks, and discard the overwritten data later during the drive’s idle time.

 Shingled Magnetic Recording: The Drawbacks

 This speed challenge has other consequences.
-The idle time required reduces the time the drive can attend to other tasks.
+The idle time reduces availability for other tasks.
 When it comes to use cases, SMR drives are less flexible, working far better at writing data in bulk than performing non-sequential operations which involve editing multiple smaller files.
+Also, while solid data is hard to come by, anecdotally SMR drives have encountered performance issues when plugged into existing RAID setups

 Shingled Magnetic Recording: The Upsides